AarynSmith/aarynsmith.github.io/content/resume.md

 profile:
   enable: true
   name: "Aaryn Smith"
-  tagline: "Software Engineer"
+  tagline: "IT Consultant"
   # avatar: "img/Gopher.png"

 sumsect:
   enable: true
-  text: "Experienced developer with a strong background in backend and frontend development, systems management, and network architecture.
+  # text: "Experienced developer with a strong background in backend and frontend development, systems management, and network architecture.
 My objective is to leverage my skills and expertise to contribute to a dynamic software development team.
 I am eager to utilize my technical proficiency and industry knowledge to drive innovation, and deliver high-quality software solutions. "
+  text: "Enterprise IT Modernization Specialist leveraging 10+ years of networking/systems expertise and recent full-stack development skills to deliver client solutions.\nProven in migrating legacy COBOL systems (saving 100s of man-hour), optimizing SQL/PostgreSQL databases and bridging infrastructure-development silos.\nCombines Master’s in IT (3.9 GPA) with hands-on framework proficiency (React, SvelteKit, Go) to accelerate client digital transformations."

 contact:
   enable: true